Libertarianz: New Zealand general election, 2008

 The Libertarianz party contested the 2008 New Zealand General Election, which was held on 8 November.
 It fielded candidates in 16 electorates.
-Altogether, it received 1176 votes (0.05% of the total proportion of votes cast).
+Altogether, the party received 1,176 votes (0.05% of the total proportion of votes cast).

 Mount Albert by-election 2009

 At the 13 June 2009 Mount Albert by-election, Julian Pistorius stood as the candidate for Libertarianz and polled in ninth place (39 votes), lowest of all party-affiliated candidates who contested that by-election.